Buffalo Gun Crimes Attorney

 Firearm possession in New York State can carry some very harsh penalties, from jail time, to a felony entry on your criminal record.
 To learn more about possession of a firearm in New York, watch the following educational video, provided by Drew Fritsch, an experienced Buffalo gun crimes attorney.

 - New York State has very strict laws regarding possession and utilization of firearms.

-- Crimes range from A misdemeanors up to B felonies depending on the type of firearm, whether it was loaded, and whether it was used to commit another crime.
+- Crimes range from class A misdemeanors up to class B felonies depending on the type of firearm, whether it was loaded, and whether it was used to commit another crime.

 - A person charged with any firearm offense should consult with an attorney about available defenses.

 You may already have experienced the benefits of being courteous in your interactions with police – or you might have experienced the opposite.
 Police have a great deal of discretionary power when writing tickets or placing individuals under arrest.
 If an officer pulls a person over for speeding, or stops a person with an open container of alcohol, depending on the context, that person’s comportment could mean the difference between a ticket and a warning.
 If police stop you for something more serious – like driving while intoxicated, shoplifting or assault – you likely won’t get away with a warning.
 However, it’s still imperative that you act respectfully.
 The way you act in your encounter with police can determine the outcome of your case – for better or worse – when you go to trial.

 - Use a calm, respectful tone.
 Do not yell, threaten or be sarcastic.

 - Respond to questions promptly and comply with the officer’s directions.

 - Do not “resist” arrest: do not run, struggle or try to prevent officers from putting you in handcuffs or placing you in a vehicle.